jophde/documentation/docs/03_Android/01_Quickstart.md

 #### Make release builds like you normally do.

-Whenever you make release builds your apps strings will be sent to Colatris.
+Whenever you make release builds your apps strings will be sent to Jargon.

 #####  If you are using Proguard or Dexguard be **sure** to add the following to your configuration.

 ```
--keep public class com.colatris.**
+-keep public class com.usejargon.**
--keepclassmembers public class com.colatris.* { *; }
+-keepclassmembers public class com.usejargon.* { *; }
 ```

 Have a complicated build or custom views?
-Check out the [Advanced docs](/#/colatris/docs/03_Android/02_Advanced).
+Check out the [Advanced docs](/#/jargon/docs/03_Android/02_Advanced).